fagan2888/EC3389/README.md

 ## FAQ

-<b>Q</b> I've got Anaconda setup with Python 2.7, can I have both 2.7 and 3.5 at the same time?
+<b>I've got Anaconda setup with Python 2.7, can I have both 2.7 and 3.5 at the same time?</b>

 Yes, you can install Python 3.5 in a separate environment.